vladimak97/longwords/README.md

-# longwords
+# Longwords

-# Write a Python function that takes a list of words and return the longest word and the length of the longest one.
+Write a Python function that takes a list of words and return the longest word and the length of the longest one.